AttoMap-310

 Environmental / Botany

-Synchrotron XRF has become a technique of choice for many plant scientists for understanding element distribution.
-Such studies include metal uptake for photoremediation (reclaiming the environment), nutrient uptake, and genetically modified plants for desirable characteristics such as drought-resistance and improvement to nutritional content.
+Synchrotron XRF has become the technique of choice for many plant scientists studying element distribution.
+Such studies include metal uptake for phytoremediation (environmental reclamation), nutrient absorption, and the development of genetically modified plants with desirable characteristics, such as drought resistance and improved nutritional content.

 Hyperaccumulating seedling